Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Results

 \subsection{Torques as a function of cylindrical radius}

 We start by analyzing the torques on the gas mass elements as a function of cylindrical radius arising from the three dominant sources considered: gravity, hydro forces, and momentum injection from SNe.
-All radial plots show mass-weighted averages within $\pm$10 kpc of the disk plane.
+All radial plots show mass-weighted averages within $\pm$10 kpc of the disc plane.

 In Fig.~\ref{fig:totalTorqueLinePlot} we display the mass-weighted average specific torque as calculated by the change in specific angular momentum during the simulation run (Eq.~\ref{eq:2}).
-We also show the mass-weighted average specific torques from total gravitational forces, total hydro forces, and from SNe.
-The gravitational torques tend to be negative in the inner disk and tend to be more positive in the outer disk.
+We also show the mass-weighted average specific torques from total gravitational forces, total hydro forces, and SNe.
+The gravitational torques tend to be negative in the inner disc and tend to be more positive in the outer disc.
 In the iCGM, the gravitational torques turn over to a smoother inward torque.
+In \textbf{m12f}, the larger gravitational torques in the iCGM are related to the merger event.
 Even though torques are as significant, overall angular momentum is much higher in the iCGM (Fig.~\ref{fig:jPlot}), so this is not causing dramatic changes.
-The hydro torques switch between positive and negative torques within the disk.
-Although difficult to see in this plot, they contribute a net negative torque within the disk in most cases, and a net positive torque just outside of the disk edge and within the inner few kpc of the disk.
+The hydro torques switch between positive and negative torques within the disc.
+Although difficult to see in this plot, they contribute a net negative torque within the disc in most cases, and a net positive torque just outside of the disc edge and within the inner few kpc of the disc.
+The torques arising from the sub-grid $PdV$ work done by SNe remnants in their expansion are significant throughout the disc and iCGM.
+They provide strong negative torques in the innermost regions of the disc, positive torques in the outer regions of the disc, and negative torques throughout the iCGM.
+Note, \textbf{m12m} has the most extended star formation, and thus these SNe torques are more significant in the iCGM compared to other galaxies in our sample.